youns115/rock-paper-scissors/README.md

 # rock-paper-scissors
-made for The Odin Project curriculum
+Made for The Odin Project curriculum